J&K: Militant who killed CRPF soldier and minor boy shot dead in Srinagar, say police

 A Central Reserve Police Force soldier was also killed in the gunfight.

-A militant and a Central Reserve Police Force soldier were killed in an encounter with security forces in Srinagar on Friday, the Jammu and Kashmir Police said.
+A militant and a Central Reserve Police Force soldier were killed in a gunfight with security forces in Srinagar on Friday, the Jammu and Kashmir Police said.
 The militant, identified as Zahid Dass, is allegedly behind the killing of a six-year-old boy and a CRPF soldier during an encounter in Anantnag on June 26.

-Dass, a member of the Jammu Kashmir Islamic State, was killed after a unit of the Special Operations Group and the CRPF launched a joint security operation on Thursday night in Malbagh area of Srinagar, according to NDTV.
+Dass, a member of the Jammu Kashmir Islamic State, was killed after a unit of the Special Operations Group and the CRPF launched a joint security operation on Thursday night in Malbagh area of Srinagar, the CPRF said in a statement.
+The security forces also recovered a weapon from the site of the gun battle.

 The police said that Dass had managed to escape on Tuesday after security forces had cornered him in Bijbehara town of Anantnag.
 However, two other suspected militants were killed in the gunfight.
 On June 26, the police had released Dass’ photo and said that they had filed a first information report against him after the Bijbehara gunfight.